bootlin/snagboot/docs/troubleshooting.md

 external hub is absolutely necessary, using one with a higher capacity or making sure that it is powered by an independent supply can help.

+## Ambarella SoC recovery issues

+### USB device not detected

+If the Ambarella SoC is not detected as a USB device, make sure:
+1. The board is properly set to USB boot mode using the appropriate jumpers or switches
+2. The USB cable is connected to the correct port (usually the OTG port)
+3. The board is powered on

+### DRAM initialization fails

+DRAM initialization can fail if the ADS script doesn't match the specific memory configuration of your board.
+Make sure you're using the correct ADS script for your specific board model and memory type.

+### Bootloader fails to enter Amboot mode

+If the bootloader fails to enter Amboot mode:
+1. Check that you're using the correct bootloader binary for your SoC model
+2. Ensure the board has enough power (some boards may require a powered USB hub)
+3. Try resetting the board and starting the recovery process again